raymak/cfr-focused-release/TESTPLAN.md

-# Test Plan for the Focused CFR Addon (in beta)
+# Test Plan for the Focused CFR Addon (in release)

-## Automated Testing

-`npm test` does **optimistic testing** of the *commonest path* though the study for a user

-- prove the notification bar ui opens
-- *clicking on the left-most button presented*.
-- verifying that sent Telemetry is correct.

-Code at [./test/functional_test.js].

 ## Manual / QA TEST Instructions

-Assumptions / Thoughts

-1. Please ask if you want  more command-line tools to do this testing.

 ## Overall overview of what the addon does